 Quetta

-A speculative project on the impact of the Internet on the environment
+A discursive design project on the impact of the Internet on the environment

-Climate change is arguably one of the most defining crises of our time.
-While it is known that sectors like aviation, transport, and agriculture massively contribute to this problem, the impact of the internet on the environment is often overlooked.
-The intangible nature of the internet has made its sustainability aspect challenging to grasp.
-This opens up opportunities for designers to make products and experiences that make this problem more tangible.
-Through a discursive design approach, Quetta is created.
-An exhibition that stimulates conversation and makes the internet and its impact on the environment less abstract and more understandable.
-To stimulate (the design of) thoughtful internet consumption.
+My team and I explored the inherently abstract and sometimes unfathomable nature of the Internet.
+More specifically, we aimed to unveil the hidden but existing negative impact of the internet and the growing importance of online data on climate change.
+Through a discursive design approach, we designed Quetta, an exhibition that stimulates conversation and makes the internet and its impact on the environment less abstract and more understandable.
 It consists of three exhibits.
-These are: (a) WiFinder; a device that can detect Wi-Fi strength and translate it into sound and vibration, (b) Shop your data; a product where you can input your data usage for a day and receive a receipt about the environment impact it has, (c) Infographic; poster about the internet infrastructure and interesting facts.
+These are: (a) WiFinder; a device that can detect Wi-Fi strength and translates it into sound, vibration, and light. (b) Shop your data; a product where you can input your data usage for a day and receive a receipt about the environmental impact it has. ( c ) An Infographic poster that illustrated the complex infrastructure of the internet.

 To enhance individuals' awareness of the data dynamics surrounding them during their exhibition visit, a device called "WiFinder" was created.
 This electronic instrument utilizes an Arduino Wi-Fi module to gauge Wi-Fi signal strength.
 By employing a speaker and a vibration motor, it conveys signal strength through pulsations to the user.
 The speaker emits a higher pitch, and the vibration motor intensifies its frequency in the presence of a stronger Wi-Fi signal.
 Conversely, as the Wi-Fi signal weakens, the speaker produces a lower pitch, and the motor slows down its vibrations.
 Users can adjust the volume using a rotating knob.